Seeing Through the Brain: New Insights from Decoding Visual Stimuli with fMRI: Baselines

 \item Mindvis \citep{chen2023seeing}: This baseline uses a self-supervised representation of fMRI data using masked modeling within a high-dimensional latent space in an encoder–decoder framework.
 The learned representation is then projected into the conditioning space of LDM by fine-tuning the model.
 For fair comparison, we adapt the image generator of this approach to Diffusion 2.1 by fine-tuning it with the learned projection module, following the strategy outlined by the original authors.

 \item Mindeye \citep{scotti2023reconstructing}: This model proposed two modules to map the fMRI signal to the CLIP image space.
 Specifically, the model first uses contrastive learning to align fMRI signals with image embeddings.
 Second, the paper trains a diffusion prior to reconstructing images from these embeddings via mapping brain activity into CLIP image space, enabling the generation of images that closely resemble the original stimuli.
+To adapt the method for fair comparison, we replace the Versatile Diffusion with Diffusion 2.1. { \item MindBridge~\citep{wang2024mindbridge}: This approach unifies heterogeneous voxel dimensions using adaptive max pooling and employs a cyclic fMRI reconstruction mechanism to align neural responses across subjects in a common semantic space.
+To adapt the method for fair comparison, we replace the Versatile Diffusion with Diffusion 2.1.

-To adapt the method for fair comparison, we replace the Versatile Diffusion with Diffusion 2.1. \item Mindeye2 \citep{scotti2024mindeye2}: This method trains multiple MLPs to project fMRI signals from all subjects into a shared representation space, followed by training a diffusion prior to map these representations into the CLIP image embedding space.
+\item NeuralDiffuser~\citep{li2025neuraldiffuser}: This paper proposes a visual feature–guided reconstruction method that decodes multiple layers of CLIP’s visual encoder from fMRI and uses these features as gradient-based cues during the early stages of reverse diffusion, enabling bottom-up detail refinement.
+It further introduces momentum alignment to reduce the distribution shift between training and testing embeddings.
+For fair comparison, we use Diffusion 2.1 as the generative backbone. } \item Mindeye2 \citep{scotti2024mindeye2}: This method trains multiple MLPs to project fMRI signals from all subjects into a shared representation space, followed by training a diffusion prior to map these representations into the CLIP image embedding space.
 The final image is then reconstructed using a pre-trained SDXL~\citep{podell2023sdxl}.
 To adapt this method to our setting, we replace the generative backbone with Diffusion 2.1. \end{itemize}